ACEP ID:

 • Use of corticosteroids or other immunosuppressive medications

-Suggestive higher risk for severe COVID-19 outcomes
+Suggestive higher risk of severe COVID-19 outcomes

 • Children with certain underlying conditions

-• Overweight (BMI ≥25 kg/m2, but <30 kg/m2)
+• Overweight (BMI ≥25 kg/m2 but <30 kg/m2)

 • Sickle cell disease